oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 ![Folder Stack](images/ZipStack_2.png)

 Following the Stack creation wizard, the subsequent step prompts for variables values.
-Please see the **Input Variables** section above for the variables description.
+Please see the [Config Module Input Variables](VARIABLES.md#config_input_variables) for the variables description.

-Some variables, like *List of CIDR blocks for the VCNs to be created* for instance, are defaulted in the configuration's variables.tf file and should be reviewed and reassigned values as needed.
+Some variables, as the one highlighted in the screen capture below, are defaulted in the configuration's variables.tf file and should be reviewed and reassigned values as needed.

 ![Folder Stack](images/ZipStack_3.png)